dellisd/caribou-ice/README.md

 * **Is the older E00 format of ice charts supported?**
   No, since the `AVCE00` driver is not supported by fiona.
 * **Do I need to know how to code to use this script?**
-  A basic understanding of the command line can be helpful when using the script, however no coding is required to run the script.
+  A basic understanding of the command line can be helpful, however no coding is required to run the script.

 ## Contact